robotseu/robotseu.github.io/index.md

 ## News
 + We have a paper accepted by TGRS, congratulations to Yixin Fang![2024.2]
++ We won the championship of 2023 Jiangsu Province College Students Robot Competition(Visual Recognition Group)!
+[2023.11]
 + We have won the 1st prize of 2023 Robocup China (@home group)!
 [2023.7]
 + We have a paper accepted by IEEE TIM, congratulations to Jing![2023.5]
 + We have two papers accepted by RAS and TCDS![2023.1]